azat-co/practicalnode/chapter1/chapter1.md

 # Installing Node.js and npm

-Although your operating system (OS) might have Node.js installed on it already, you should update to at least 8.x which is the latest recommended long-term support (LTS) version as of this writing (July 2018).
+Although your operating system (OS) might have Node.js installed on it already, you should update to at least version 8.x, which is the latest recommended long-term support (LTS) version as of this writing (July 2018).
 Version 8 is used in the examples and projects of this book.
 Version 8 is LTS and the recommended choice because it will be supported until October 2019 according to [the Node official release schedule](https://github.com/nodejs/Release#release-schedule).
 If you are reading the book after October 2019, please use the next LTS version for your real-life projects.
 You can still use Node.js version 8 for this book's projects to ensure smooth execution and lack of conflicts.
 In the following subsection, we examine a few different approaches to installing Node.js:

 - *One-click installers*: Probably the easiest and fastest way to get started with the platform
 - *Installing with HomeBrew or MacPorts*: Straightforward installation for macOS users